Akshaj-Katkuri/CSPI/README.md

  - Provides error messages for debugging
  - Suitable for teaching, classroom practice, and exam preparation
  - Robot feature coming soon

+## ⬇️ Installation

+1. Head over to the releases page.
+2. Download the zip file corresponding to your operating system.
+3. TBD

 ## 🚀 Usage